 LCR develops, preserves and provides access to archival materials as well as large collections of print, digital and three-dimensional objects.
 This unique organizational structure provides a key strategic advantage to researchers and makes information, regardless of format, readily available.

 Subject Librarians, Special Collections Librarians, Archivists, and Curators are available to assist with accessing information from our collection or from the collections of other institutions.

 More than 7.8 million items are housed at the High Density Storage Facility and eight university libraries: the Taylor Family Digital Library, Doucette Library, Bennett Jones Law Library, Business Library, Gallagher Library, Health Sciences Library, Downtown Campus Library and the Library and Archives at The Military Museums.

-Nearly three kilometres of archival records including theses, yearbooks, campus newspapers and the private archives of influential Canadians.
+More than four kilometres of archival records including theses, yearbooks, campus newspapers and the private archives of influential Canadians.
 From comic books and science fiction to the Canadian Architectural Archives and the papers of Nobel Prize winner Alice Munro, the holdings in Archives and Special Collections attract researchers from around the world.

 Publisher of peer-reviewed scholarly work that makes a difference and moves the conversation forward.
 Books disseminate research and explore a sense of place in western Canada, the relevance of history in our lives and our impact on the world.
 The University of Calgary Press is a leader in Open Access publishing, making scholarly research accessible worldwide.

 A recognized museum that delivers public exhibitions and programs through collaborations on campus and in the wider community.
 The Nickle has three areas of focus: modern and contemporary art with an emphasis on western Canada, numismatics with strength in ancient coins and modern paper money and decorative arts with an emphasis on Asian rugs and textiles.